 Note 26 Short Term Investments

-Details of the amounts invested by the Council that are due for repayment within 12 months are detailed below:
+Details of the amounts invested by the Council that are due for repayment within 12 months are detailed below.
+The Other Investments include those loans to the NEC that will be included as part of its disposal.